fuderis/pc-remote/README.md

 Use the graphical interface to add or edit button bindings:

-1. Press the 'Add bind' button to create new IR Remote bind.
+1. Press a button on your IR remote to register its code.
-2. Press a button on your IR remote to show its code.
-Copy is and paste to 'Code' field.
+2. Press the '*Add bind*' button to create new bind with the previously pressed code.
 3. Assign an action from the available list.
 4. If the 'Value' field is available, then fill it in:
-    * *KeyboardPress*: write key names
+    * *KeyboardPress*: write names of the keys separated by commas
-    * *BrowserOpen*: write website URL-link
+    * *BrowserOpen*: write website URL-address
 5. You can enable button press repeating if you need.

 ![Screenshot](readme/screenshot.png)